Linux is a multi-user operating system that allows multiple users to access the system at the same time.

 Bonus Tips-2: Manual Way to check who’s logged-in

-Last but not least, we can get the list of logged in users on Linux machine with manual way by using less command or more command or head command or tail command with followed by the log file location.
+Last but not the least, we can get a list of logged in users on Linux machine manually by using less commands or more commands or head command or tail command, followed by the log file location.